Everyone in SaaS is chasing the same goal — ARR and MRR growth.

 An email marketing AI tool can create the perfect subject line and provide you with multiple alternatives for A/B tests within seconds.
 You can use this power to optimize campaign results.

 There are many other marketing automation AI use cases, too.
-Like an AI-powered lead scoring algorithm, personalized recommendations, dynamic user experiences, etc. The possibilities are limitless.
+Like an AI-powered lead scoring algorithm, personalized recommendations, dynamic user experiences, AI checker for content, etc. The possibilities are limitless.

 4. Ask for feedback with email automation sequences